trailheadapps/github-action-sfdx-packaging-updater/README.md

 # sfdx-packaging-updater

-This Github Action is a helper action to extract revmoe not needed package versions from the `sfdx-project.json` file.
+This Github Action is a helper action to extract remove not needed package versions from the `sfdx-project.json` file.
 It also updates any references in the README to the latest available package version.

 ## Outputs